Ezs377/Programming-notes/Pygame/Pygame doc.md

 ![Screenshot](https://github.com/Ezs377/Programming-notes/blob/main/Images/Pygame%20runtime%20example.jpg).
 Using the debug data we can see that the program takes 2280 milliseconds to start the Pygame loop, which could be useful when trying to optimize perfomance in a program.
 - `clock.get_time()`: Where `clock` = `pygame.time.Clock()`, this will give the time in milliseconds from one tick to the next.
 A 'tick' is basically the next update loop.
 This function needs a Clock object, so it can't be used if you use a time delay instead of the in-game clock.
 This is useful for finding the time between frames, so if lag occurs you can see where the time between frames has spiked.
 - `clock.get_fps()`: Where `clock` = `pygame.time.Clock()`, this also requires a Clock object.
 Gives the current Frames Per Second of the current loop, can also be used to see when your program slows down.
+The FPS shown is the current FPS for the current loop, and not consistent throughout the program.

 ### Events: